Dev-Ghost/Mahdi_device_sony_taoshan/README.md

-MahdiRom Device Tree For Taoshany
+MahdiRom Device Tree For Taoshan